ormskirk77/oxford_car_visualiser2/README.md

 cleaned in anyway.
 These are all things for the future.

-You may need to zoom into the .gif below, but you can clearly see pedestrians walking on the pavement, a truck, car and bus drive past.
+You may need to zoom into the .gif below, but you can clearly see pedestrians walking on the pavement, and a truck, car and bus drive past.
 As well as definition on the buildings to the left of the car (top of the screen) such as bay windows, a common feature of UK buildings.
 The car is fitted with two LiDAR scanners and the below